emqx/emqx-docs/en_US/cluster-linking/quick-start.md

 - Unique cluster names
 - Network communication between clusters

 Cluster Linking requires the MQTT listener of each cluster to be reachable from the other cluster's network.
-It is recommended to place these MQTT listeners behind a load balancer for even traffic distribution.
+It is recommended that these MQTT listeners be placed behind a load balancer for even traffic distribution.
 For security, if using the public internet, ensure communication between clusters is secured using [TLS](./configuration.md) and strict [TLS or MQTT client authentication](../access-control/authn/authn.md).

 ## Set Up the First Cluster (cluster-us-east)